 Sexual Harassment is harassment of a sexual nature, whether between individuals of the same or different sexes.
-The misuse of power in a manner that has sexual overtones is also considered as Sexual Harassment.
+The misuse of power in a manner that has sexual overtones, offending or causing discomfort or disadvantage to employees or students, or creating a poor working or studying environment by using obscene language or conduct (including e-mail or other media) against their will, or by using language or conduct based on prejudice regarding stereotypical gender roles or gender identity.